-Although Jim Wagner was never a Marine, he is well versed in United States Marine Corps training and tactics and was part of the “Marine culture” from 1991 to 2001; a solid decade.
+Although I was never a Marine, I was well versed in United States Marine Corps training and tactics, and I was part of the “Marine culture” from 1991 to 2001; a solid decade.

-It all started in October of 1991 when Officer Jim Wagner, a police officer with the Costa Mesa Police Department, was invited to Hike Stalk Shoot’s first sniper and counter-sniper training event, named By Dawn’s Early Light, near Victorville, California out in the desert.
-Officer Wagner was assigned to a Marine OPFOR (Opposition Force) that had seen action in the Persian Gulf War (Operation Desert Storm).
-As the only civilian assigned to the team Officer Wagner learned small unit patrol tactics.
+My relationship with the Marines all started in October of 1991 when I was a police officer with the Costa Mesa Police Department and I was invited to Hike Stalk Shoot’s first sniper and counter-sniper training event, named By Dawn’s Early Light, near Victorville, California out in the desert.
+For this training exercise I was assigned to a Marine OPFOR (Opposition Force) that had seen action in the Persian Gulf War (Operation Desert Storm).
+As the only civilian assigned to the Marine team I learned small unit patrol tactics.

-In 1992 Jim Wagner's police patrol partner (Area III), also a police sniper on the Costa Mesa SWAT Team, hooked up with Division Schools at Camp Pendleton and made friends with many of the instructors there.
-By this time Jim, his beat partner, and two other police officers, were running the sniper club called Hike Stalk Shoot.
-The Marines at Division Schools were so impressed with the police training that HSS was offering that the instructors at Scout Sniper School under Sergeant Parisi invited Jim and his partner to Marine courses in exchange for police SWAT training for their personnel.
+In 1992 my police patrol partner (Area III), also a police sniper on the Costa Mesa S.W.A.T. team, hooked up with Division Schools at Camp Pendleton and made friends with many of the instructors there.
+By this time I, my beat partner, and two other police officers, were running the sniper club called Hike Stalk Shoot.
+The Marines at Division Schools were so impressed with the police training that HSS was offering that the instructors at Scout Sniper School, under Sergeant Parisi, invited me and my partner to Marine courses in exchange for police S.W.A.T. training for their personnel.
 This was a partnership that was to last several years with dozens of Division Schools instructors.

-Officer Jim Wagner, who had the goal of becoming a police sniper on the Costa Mesa Police SWAT Team, participated in dozens of Scout Sniper School courses: ballistics studies, stalking exercises, camouflage making, and live-fire training on static and moving targets; shots up to 800 meters away.
+Ever since the police academy my goal was to be on the S.W.A.T. team.
+Being greatly influenced by my beat partner who was a sniper, I started working towards becoming a police sniper on the Costa Mesa Police S.W.A.T. team.
+I participated in dozens of Division Schools Scout Sniper School courses: ballistics studies, stalking exercises, camouflage making, and live-fire training on static and moving targets; shots up to 800 meters away.

-On February 11, 2004 Officer Jim Wagner received a Letter of Appreciation from First Lieutenant T.C.
-West of Scout Sniper School, Division Schools, 1st Marine Division for his "time and assistance on numerous occasions to help coordinate, participate in, and evaluate Sniper training scenarios and courses that incorporate realistic application to both law enforcement and military personnel."
-Although Jim Wagner was not on the SWAT team at the time, it shows how much respect that the Marines had for him as an instructor who could take what that they had taught him and then turn around and create realistic scenarios for them.
-Of course, that is one of Jim Wagner's true talents, looking at any fighting system and making it more effective, and coming up with new techniques and training methods.
+On February 11, 2004 I received a Letter of Appreciation from First Lieutenant T.C.
+West of Scout Sniper School, Division Schools, 1st Marine Division thanking me for "time and assistance on numerous occasions to help coordinate, participate in, and evaluate Sniper training scenarios and courses that incorporate realistic application to both law enforcement and military personnel."
+It was an honor for me that the Marines repsected me as an instructor and the realistic scenarios I set up for them.
+Of course, this was becoming a passion for me; looking at any fighting system and making it more effective, and coming up with new techniques and training methods.

-On March 11, 2004 Officer Jim Wagner was placed on the Costa Mesa Police SWAT Team.
-His position of Command Post Operations Officer required scouting out hostile targets and gathering intelligence for reporting and tactical diagrams.
-Officer Wagner's training with Scout Sniper School played a key factor in him landing the position, and he was sent to even more sniper courses at Camp Pendleton paid for by his department.
+On March 11, 2004 I was placed on the Costa Mesa Police S.W.A.T. team.
+My official title was Command Post Operations Officer, and this position required scouting out hostile targets and gathering intelligence for reporting and tactical diagrams.
+My training with Scout Sniper School played a key factor in helping me get the position, and I was even sent to more sniper courses at Camp Pendleton, paid for by my department.

-At the MOUT facility SWAT Officer Jim Wagner was taught how to conduct military operations in a built up area: team movement, street fighting, building assaults, and even tactical rappelling from roof tops into windows and openings on buildings up to five stories high.
+At the MOUT facility I was taught how to conduct military operations in a built up area: team movement, street fighting, building assaults, and even tactical rappelling from roof tops into windows and openings on buildings up to five stories high.

-SWAT Officer Jim Wagner also had the opportunity to train in Special Purpose Insert Extraction (SPIE Rigging).
+I also had the opportunity to train in Special Purpose Insert Extraction (SPIE Rigging).
 This is training reserved primarily for Special Operations operators.
 Operators, who are wearing harnesses, attach themselves to a single line, which in turn is attached to the bottom of a helicopter.
 The helicopter can then pull the team out of an area where the aircraft is unable to land.
 The opposite is also true where a team can be lowered into an area where the aircraft cannot land.
-Jim’s own SWAT Commander, Lieutenant Ron Smith, participated in this training.
+My own S.W.A.T.
+Commander, Lieutenant Ron Smith, participated in this training.

-SWAT Officer Jim Wagner also went through the three-day Range Safety Officer (RSO) course through CRCF Longrifle (FM 30.35/49.00).
+I also went through the three-day Range Safety Officer (RSO) course through CRCF Longrifle (FM 30.35/49.00).
 This training was a hands-on live-fire course that included small arms qualification and demonstration of tactics, hand grenade training, and range safety procedures.
-During one of the nights Officer Wagner, armed with a Marine M-16 rifle, had to pull guard duty with a fellow student guarding crates of ammunition and explosives from sundown to sunup at the MOUT facility at Camp Pendleton; a duty Officer Wagner had not done since he was in the Army back in 1980.
-Upon graduation from the course Officer Wagner was qualified to run hot ranges for police and military training at MCB Camp Pendlton.
+During one of the nights I, armed with a Marine M-16 rifle, had to pull guard duty with a fellow student guarding crates of ammunition and explosives from sundown to sunup at the MOUT facility at Camp Pendleton; a duty that I had not done since I was in the Army back in 1980.
+Upon graduation from the course I was qualified to run hot ranges for police and military training at MCB Camp Pendlton.

-SWAT Officer Jim Wagner received Marine pistol training from Sergeant Julio Garcia at Camp Pendleton and Sergeant Bill Skiles on a police range in Ventura.
+I received Marine pistol training from Sergeant Julio Garcia at Camp Pendleton, and Sergeant Bill Skiles on a police range in Ventura.

-On February 13, 1995 Jim Wagner was in charge of an 18 hour Special Operations training event titled Caucasus Conflict involving soldiers of the 19th Special Forces Group (U.S. Army National Guard), the 1st Marine Division Schools, and a dozen federal, state, and local law enforcement agencies.
+On February 13, 1995 I was in charge of an 18-hour Special Operations training event titled Caucasus Conflict involving soldiers of the 19th Special Forces Group, 1st Marine Division Schools, and a dozen federal, state, and local law enforcement agencies.

 The purpose of this grandiose scenario was to infiltrate Special Operations operators into a war-torn foreign village in order to rescue United Nations observers who had been taken hostage.
-Teams were required to rendezvous with pro American operatives on the Armenian side who would give them information as to the whereabouts of the hostages.
+Teams were required to rendezvous with pro-American operatives on the Armenian side. who in turn would give them information as to the whereabouts of the hostages.
 The teams would then have to rescue the hostages from Iranian interrogators.